HendriSA/WSB-TOR/README.md

 ## About The Project
 This is the first of many in a series of "Windows Sandbox Tools" which I plan to assemble in an attempt to allow the deployment of secure and disposable Windows Sandboxes in under a minute!
 In particular, this variation creates a disposable Tor environment for use in infosec operations or by privacy enthusiasts.

+>Windows sandbox is temporary.
+When it's closed, all the software and files and the state are deleted.
+Software installed inside the sandbox environment remains "sandboxed" and runs separately from the host machine.
+You get a brand-new instance of the sandbox every time you open the application.

 <p align="right">(<a href="#top">back to top</a>)</p>